RubenPlatiado/browser-base-updated/docs/development.md

 ## BrowserView Class

-electron has deprecated the BrowserView class and plans on fully replacing it with WebContentsView so we are currently in the proceess of migrating our BrowserView usage to WebContentsView.
+electron has deprecated the BrowserView class and plans on fully replacing it, we have fully intagrated the new class into our project

 ## Node integration